nspcc-dev/neofs-s3-gw/docs/authmate.md

 * `--gate-public-key` is a public `secp256r1` 33-byte short key of a gate (use flags repeatedly for multiple gates).
 The tokens are encrypted by a set of gateway keys, so you need to pass them as well.

+Note: If you are using the NeoFS AIO container for development purposes, you should add the parameter `--container-placement-policy "REP 1"` as the AIO service has only one node.

 You can issue a secret using the parameters above only.
 The tool will
 1. create a new container
    1. without a friendly name